syntek-lang/docs/spec/grammar/syntactic/declarations/class-declaration.md

 # Class Declaration

 A class declaration stores a class under an identifier.
 The identifier can be used to create an instance of the class.
-A class can optionally extend one class and implement multiple interfaces.
+A class can optionally extend multiple class.

 The class body may only contain variable and function declarations.
 Declarations can be prefixed with `static` to declare them as static.